4700 EURO PER PERSON

 Is there a single supplement?

 Some people would like to be matched with a roommate.
 I can’t guarantee a match but will try to place you with someone if there are any requests.
-The price of the single supplement is 500 EUROS per person for this eight-day trip.
+The price of the single supplement is 750 EUROS per person for this fifteen-day trip.

 Can you provide references?